cmpente/Liveon/content/README_content.md

-# AltLife Content & Localization
+# liveon Content & Localization

 ## Adding New Content
 - Place your JSON content files in the `/assets/` directory (e.g., `events_en.json`).